tinkerjae/tinkerjae.github.io/jekyll-cheatsheet.md

 To build our site for Github step 1: bundle exec jekyll build
 To build our site for Github step 2:
-  Merge all commits from vX.Y to main.
+  Merge files in _site with the branch 'static-files' To build our site for Github step 3: commit all changes to branch 'source'
 To update Gems for new plugins or updates: bundle update